markoagidej/To-Do-List-Application/README.md

 ## How to use:

 Once you run the program you will see a list of 5 actions you can perform and will be prompted to choose an action.
 Each action is designated with a number and a key-word in brackets[].
-Type an option in brackets and press enter to perform the associated action.
+Type an option in brackets and press ENTER to perform the associated action.

 ### 1. Adding Tasks
     Add a task to the list!